IT & Software

 San Jose, California

-Green Standards and Adobe have worked together since 2012 to decommission furniture and equipment from Adobe’s office spaces across the US and Canada.
+Green Standards and Adobe have worked together since 2012 to decommission furniture and equipment from Adobe’s office spaces across the North America.
 The main objective of the partnership is to achieve the greatest possible community impact through coordinated in-kind donation.

 EMPLOYEES WORTH OF FURNITURE